anmol-sinha-coder/DevOps-AL-VImal_Daga-/README.md

 _________________________________________________________________________________________________________

-"Demand for the development of dependable, functional apps has soared in recent years.
+DevOps is a set of practices that combines software development (Dev) and information-technology operations (Ops) which aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
+Demand for the development of dependable, functional apps has soared in recent years.
 In a volatile and highly competitive business environment, the systems created to support, and drive operations are crucial.
 Naturally, organizations will turn to their in-house development teams to deliver the programs, apps, and utilities on which the business counts to remain relevant."

 "That's a lot to ask from DevOps.
 Fortunately, there are tools to help deliver custom, quality applications in a timely fashion.
 Jenkins is one of them.
 Conjuring images of the stereotypical English butler, the tool acts as a "faithful servant" of sorts, easing cumbersome development tasks."